Go Back

 When I first started to think about joining Haystack, being in the intranet and internal communications space for over 10 years, I wanted to see what made them different.
 Lucky for me, I found many things that made me go wow. or ooooh, secure delivery?
 I like that!

+Then I came across the ability for audio introductions on profile pages, and it made me pause.
 In my mind, I was thinking, “Is this really an opportunity for me to share my name and have people pronounce it the right way?”
 And with the audio introduction being recorded by me and not some machine version of Amol, I really had the chance to have my new colleagues say my name exactly the way it was meant to be said.
 Music!

 That feature alone meant more to me on a personal level than anything else I’ve come across in this space.
 It's funny to think that one feature made the difference but it really added to the reasons why I chose to work at Haystack.

 If a company is mindful enough to build something that matters so much to me in its early days, imagine what they’ll think of in the coming years?
+I wanted to be a part of that.

 What’s next?